Polish belt-tightening risks squeezing growth

-PABIANICE, Poland The Polish town of Pabianice is broke.
+PABIANICE, Poland, Jan 23 The Polish town of Pabianice is broke.
 The mayor is selling off property to raise cash but still cannot afford to fix the paving stones and the local hospital has racked up more debt than the annual municipal budget.

 Poland has weathered the economic slowdown better than most other European Union members but public finances are under stress in small towns and the state treasury alike, and this may deepen a downturn that is forecast for this year.